OSInside/kiwi/doc/source/building/build_docker_container.rst

 * `ADD`

-  @David, please describe how this could be mapped in KIWI
+  In order to include a tarball and auto extract it in KIWI it can be done by including the files in the :ref:`overlay tree <decription_components>`, or by including an `<archive>` item inside the `<packages type="image">` section. **ADD** also handles remote content, in KIWI this should be done within the `config.sh` script.

 * `RUN`

-  @David, please describe how this could be mapped in KIWI
+  In order to execute commands during build time in KIWI it can be done by extending the `config.sh` script.
+Note that the `config.sh` is executed after all the packages have been installed and after the overlay tree has been applied.

 * `COPY`

-  @David, please describe how this could be mapped in KIWI
+  The equivalent in KIWI is to make use of the :ref:`overlay tree
+  <decription_components>` in order to include files in a specific location.

-Using an existing Docker Image as Base Image
+Using an Existing Docker Image as Base Image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 KIWI also supports building of a container image on top of another base image.